 (Corrects dateline to ST. LOUIS from WASHINGTON)

-ST. LOUIS, Nov 14 (Reuters) - St. Louis Federal Reserve Bank President James Bullard said he is holding to his forecast of raising interest rates in the first quarter of next year, as jobs data and lower oil prices provide an added boost to a strengthening U.S. economy.
+ST. LOUIS, Nov 14 (Reuters) - A top Federal Reserve official stuck to his forecast of raising interest rates in the first quarter of next year, with rebounding inflation, strong jobs data and lower oil prices propelling a strengthening U.S. economy.

-Bullard said he expects inflation to move toward the central bank’s 2 percent target in the second half of this year and to surpass the target next year.
+Bullard, who does not have a vote this year on the Fed’s policy-setting committee, said he expects inflation to head toward the Fed’s 2 percent goal in the second half of this year, and exceed that goal next year.